DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: The Proposed Method

 \subsection{Diffusion Networks}

 ~ To reduce the time complexity of the regeneration stage in \ProjectName{}, we adopt the Latent Diffusion Model (LDM)~\cite{rombach2022high} as the backbone for inpainting.
 LDM operates in a latent space, where autoencoders process a compressed representation of the image instead of working directly in the image space.
 This design significantly improves the efficiency of the generation process while maintaining high-quality reconstructions, making LDM an ideal choice for \ProjectName{}.
-We employ the LDM with a DDIM sampler, and resize the images to 512$\times$512 for the inpainting.
-Notably, we use the original pretrained inpainting LDM weights provided by the authors, which are trained on MS-COCO dataset~\cite{lin2014microsoft}, without any additional fine-tuning.
+To balance generation quality and computational efficiency, we resize all images to $512\times512$ for the inpainting process, which is a standard resolution for DMs.
+Using a lower resolution such as $256\times256$ can further reduce runtime, but it is substantially smaller than typical object detector input sizes (\eg, YOLOv3~\cite{redmon2018yolov3} uses $416\times416$), which may degrade downstream object detection performance.
+In contrast, a higher resolution such as $1024\times1024$ can improve visual fidelity but incurs larger computational overhead.